You can find a transcript of the conversation, here.

 We will ask for questions a week ahead of each chat.
 Readers can post their suggested questions in the designated “MJFChat” area in our Petri.com forums.
 Once the interviews are completed, we will post the audio and associated transcript in the forums for readers to digest at their leisure.

-Our next MJFChat, scheduled for Monday, November 25, is between me and Microsoft Senior Program Manager Rich Turner.
-The topic of our conversation will be Microsoft’s new Windows Terminal app.
+Our next MJFChat, scheduled for Monday, December 9.
+The subject is Microsoft’s Windows Subsystem for Linux.
+My special guest is Microsoft Program Manager Craig Loewen.
 We want you to submit your best questions ahead of our chat here in the forums.

-If you’ve got Windows terminal/console questions, Turner is your guy.
+If you’ve got questions about what’s new and what’s next for WSL, Loewen is standing by.
 If there are any specific topics or scenarios you’d like him to cover, make sure to chime in ahead of time.